LucasDelfino92/morrowindsharp/setup.md

 Apart from the recommended settings (as seen on the image), there are a couple of options you should look out for.

 **Options**:
-- [ ] Disable MGE in-game.
-Only recommended for vanilla graphics purists.
-This disables all advanced graphics settings, including MGE XE's water shader.
+- Checking **Disable MGE in-game** will disable all advanced graphics settings, including MGE XE's water shader.
+Recommended for vanilla graphics purists.

 **Morrowind engine settings**:
-- [ ] High detail actor shadows (buggy).
-These shadows are more detailed than the vanilla shadows, but both suffer frmo the same problem: they are buggy, not particularly pretty, and can be taxing on your framerate.
+- Checking **High detail actor shadows (buggy)** will enable more detailed shadows, but (as the name says) they are buggy and can be very taxing on your framerate.
+I don't recommend them.

 ### Graphics tab